 Inverse exponential graph.
 4.1 - Exponential Functions and Their Graphs.
 Exponential Functions So far, we have been dealing with algebraic functions.

 By exploring these anomalies that challenge our basic assumptions on math and science, we can discover a deeper personal understanding of the issue and learn to see nature in a different way.
-After all, with the current advances of technology in today’s society, we can’t be sure that the way we learned things in school (memorizing facts, repeating experiments, etc.) is appropriate or applicable now or will be relevant to situations and environments of the future.
 Interesting Anomalies in the Digits of Pi - Graham Hancock Official Website.
 About G.